sysgears/apollo-universal-starter-kit/README.md

 > Apollo Universal Starter Kit is a SEO friendly boilerplate for [Universal] Mobile and Web app development
 > built on top of [Apollo], [GraphQL], [React 16], [React Native], [Expo], [Redux], [Express] with
-> SQL storage support and [Twitter Bootstrap] integration.
+> SQL storage support [Twitter Bootstrap] and [Ant Design] integration.
 Hot Code Reload of back end & front end using [Webpack] and
 > Hot Module Replacement to reflect your changes instantly and help you stay productive.

 ## Hot Code Reload demo